Delicious and Fudgy Low Carb Brownies Recipe

 While most of the ingredients are easy to find and affordable, some of them may still be unfamiliar to you.
 So here’s a rundown of the possibly unfamiliar ingredients I use and why.
 (If you are allergic to almonds, this is not the recipe for you.
 Sorry!)

-Almond butter.
-This is another ingredient that is super easy to find now days.
+- Almond butter.
+This is another ingredient that is super easy to find nowadays.
 Be aware that many have added sugar though.
 I use the Kirkland Signature Creamy Almond Butter because it is a great price at Costco and it only contains roasted almonds – no sugar added.

 - 1 tablespoon salted butter (ghee or coconut oil for dairy-free)